Here is a popular question:

 It does not matter if you spoke to someone over the telephone or in person at the Social Security office with a hundred witnesses.
 If Social Security loses all record of your discussion, the ball is in your court to prove you provided notice.

 Protect yourself.
 Assume that Social Security will not have proof of your communications.
-You have to keep that keep that proof yourself.
+You have to keep that proof yourself.

 What kind of proof?